Germany's 'Die Partei' takes satire to the European parliament | DW | 07.06.2019

 For the upcoming EU legislative session, which opens in July, Semsrott has decided to join the environmentally friendly Green party parliamentary group — or as he preferred to describe it on Twitter, "The Green parliamentary group has joined [him]."
 The move indicates a shift in the party's political pragmatism to get more done.

-His move could also be advantageous to the Greens faction, as the group will likely become bigger than the body's far-right grouping and therefore be granted more time to speak in parliament.
+His move could also be advantageous to the Greens faction, as the group will likely become bigger than the far-right faction and therefore be granted more time to speak in parliament.

 Still yet to decide whether he will join a parliamentary group or remain an independent MEP, Sonneborn said he and Semsrott will aim to initiate a bill that successfully passes through parliament every year.